 Whether renewing a lease, relocating an office, or seeking to design a consistent strategy to acquire space and accommodate a multi-site expansion, you need a commercial tenant representative that knows Japan and the real estate market here.
 We serve as your strategic advisor, lowering your real estate costs and occupancy risks while maximizing workplace flexibility and productivity.
 We’ll analyze your business drivers and occupancy needs, identify and evaluate appropriate options, and manage lease negotiations.

 We will act as your on-call expert for all your commercial leasing and lease administration needs.
 Our commercial real estate consultant is Andrew Stevens.
-Andrew has many years of experience in Japan in the commercial real estate industry, and is as one of the most experienced and knowledgeable foreigners in the commercial leasing field in Japan.
-Andrew`s market knowledge, expertise and market leading know how help our clients navigate the often grey commercial real estate market to their best possible outcome.
+Andrew has many years of experience in Japan in the commercial real estate industry and is one of the most experienced and knowledgeable foreigners in the commercial leasing field in Japan.
+Andrew’s market knowledge, expertise, and market-leading know-how help our clients navigate the often grey commercial real estate market to their best possible outcome.

 The Tenant Representation Approach

-As brokers represent both owners and tenants and are paid a fee from each, this is contradiction in terms from a tenant representative`s approach as the broker will favor the landlord through the transaction.
-Our team represents our tenant clients exclusively – not the landlord-, thereby focusing services dedicated to fulfill tenant clients’ needs and providing the best result.
+As brokers represent both owners and tenants and are paid a fee from each, this is a contradiction in terms from a tenant representative’s approach as the broker will favor the landlord through the transaction.
+Our team represents our tenant clients exclusively – not the landlord-, thereby focusing services dedicated to fulfilling tenant clients’ needs and providing the best result.